13 result(s) found.

 OIDA Curriculum Library

-The Opioid Industry Documents Archive (OIDA) Curriculum Library provides teaching materials that introduce students at the undergraduate and graduate level to the role of corporate tactics in the opioid crisis as demonstrated by documents found in OIDA, a digital archive co-created by the University of California, San Francisco and Johns Hopkins University containing millions of documents from […]
+The Opioid Industry Documents Archive (OIDA) Curriculum Library provides lesson plans and other teaching materials that introduce students at the undergraduate and graduate level to the role of corporate tactics in the opioid crisis as demonstrated by documents found in OIDA, a digital archive co-created by the University of California, San Francisco and Johns Hopkins University containing […]

 OIDA Toolbox